Zettlr/zettlr-docs/README.md

 ## How it Works

 The whole documentation is written in Markdown.
 Therefore, to contribute you only need to know a little bit of Markdown, and then you can modify the documentation!
+Simply browse the documentation, and click the "Edit on GitHub" button on the page you want to edit.
+Then, simply edit the page and create a Pull Request.

-Before we get to the details, here's the list of steps for contributing to the documentation:
+For advanced editing, here's the list of steps for contributing to the documentation:

 1. Fork this repository.
 2. Modify the Markdown source files, and other files as necessary.
-3. Commit them and then open a Pull Request **to the develop branch**.
+3. Commit them and then open a Pull Request.

 As soon as we run a new build, your changes will automatically be included and are available at https://docs.zettlr.com/.

 ## New Pages and Changes to the Structure

 New pages in our documentation will require some structural adjustments, which you need to discuss beforehand.
-If you have an idea on how to structure the documentation, please discuss your structure on our forum.
-If your changes are reasonable, we will see to making the changes as soon as possible so that you can begin your work.
+If you have an idea on how to structure the documentation, please discuss your structure on our [forum](https:/7forum.zettlr.com).
+If your changes are reasonable, please feel free to open a pull request!

 ## The Structure